Cessna Citation III

-Its fuselage cross section and cockpit were kept in the later Citation X, Citation Excel and Citation Sovereign.
+Its fuselage cross section and cockpit were carried over and used in the later Citation X, Citation Excel and Citation Sovereign.

 Design and development

 In 1974, Cessna studied a long range model 700 stretch of its original Citation I powered by three JT15Ds called Citation III, with a 17,500 lb gross weight, an 8,000 lb empty weight and a 7,500 lb fuel capacity leaving 2,000 lb for the occupants, and targeting 1978 deliveries.

 This would have gave it a transcontinental range.

 Cessna announced the 10 to 15 passengers, $2.5 million Citation III at the Fall 1976 NBAA convention.

 Scheduled for 1980, the model then presented had a cruciform tail and a cockpit similar to previous Citations.

 It would be powered by two TFE731 and would be equipped with a supercritical 35° swept wing.